ianrenton/ianrenton.com/www/_filmreviews/2010-08-25-rachel-getting-married.markdown

 ## By the Numbers

   * Minutes spent creating title sequence: 5
-  * Number of verbs the writers had left for the title: 0
+  * Number of verbs the writers had left for the layout: post
+title: 0
   * Minutes this movie spent convincing me it wasn't a RomCom: 1.5
   * Minutes this movie spent convincing me it was a RomCom: 9
   * Levels of comedy or romance actually in this movie: 0